pipekit/talk-demos/argocon-demos/2024-data-science-workflows-made-easy-python-powered-argo-for-your-organization/example/assets/hera-data-science.md

 ```

 To get this working on Argo Workflows we'll need to recreate the code in functions for each part of the pipeline.
 We
-will also need to build an image from the code with dependencies (`hera`, `pandas` and `scikit-learn`) installed, and
+will also need to build an image from the code with dependencies (`hera`, `pandas`, `scikit-learn` and `matplotlib`)
-we'll need an S3 or other Argo-compatible cloud storage mechanism, so that Argo Workflows can automatically fetch the
+installed, and we'll need an S3 or other Argo-compatible cloud storage mechanism, so that Argo Workflows can
-data for us.
+automatically fetch the data for us.

 ### Adding Hera Components